Spaying and neutering pets saves lives

 Why should I spay or neuter my pet?

 There are several reasons why having your pets spayed or neutered is important.
 First, it helps reduce the number of homeless pets who are killed each year in America’s shelters.
-More than 4,100 dogs and cats are killed every day in shelters simply because there isn’t enough space for all of them.
+In 2022, more than 1,000 dogs and cats were killed every day in shelters simply because there wasn’t enough space for all of them.
 Reducing the number of pets entering shelters has a direct impact on the number of pets who die there.

 By having your pets spayed or neutered, you are preventing them from having unwanted litters and producing dozens of offspring — many of whom could end up in shelters, abandoned or neglected.